 The law in Washington is rather quirky and is much different than any other mandatory ethanol law.
 It isn't really a mandatory E10 law.
 It requires that for all of the gasoline sold in the state of Washington, 2% of it must be ethanol.
 Now that could mean that all of the gasoline be E2 or that 20% of all the gasoline be E10.
-There are some other very strange provisions for increasing the amount of ethanol in the gasoline supply, but that has been superseded by the federal RFS mandate, EISA 2007, which has taken over and the entire state is being taken E10 along with Oregon, Montana and Idaho by the local gasoline refiners.
+There are some other very strange provisions for increasing the amount of ethanol in the gasoline supply, but that has been superseded by the federal RFS mandate, EISA 2007, which has taken over and the entire state is being taken E10 along with Oregon, Montana, and Idaho by the local gasoline refiners.
 The only exemption in this law is for aircraft use.
-However there is no guarantee in statute that unblended premium unleaded be made available.
+However, there is no guarantee in the statute that unblended premium unleaded be made available.
 And there's no exemption for boats and watercraft, either.

 Hawaii is another state that started with the grand idea to make everyone use ethanol, requiring at least 85% of all the gasoline on all the islands contain at least 10% ethanol.
 They quickly backtracked substantially, at first exempting just the small islands of Molokai and Lanai before backtracking again and adopting the more standard exemptions of marine and other areas.

 What about the other states?